h2oai/h2o-3/h2o-docs/src/api/REST/h2o_3_rest_api_overview.md

 Similarly, all the endpoints (URL patterns) are described dynamically by the */Metadata/endpoints* endpoints.

 ## Error Condition Payloads
 All errors return one of the non-2xx HTTP status codes mentioned above and return standardized error payloads.
-These contain an end-user-directed message, a developer-oriented message, the HTTP status, an optional dictionary of revelant values, and exception information if applicable.
+These contain an end-user-directed message, a developer-oriented message, the HTTP status, an optional dictionary of relevant values, and exception information if applicable.

 Here is the result of requesting a Frame that is not present in the server: